bismarcko/Borderland-CSGO-Development-Tool/README.md

 This is a special tool for my customer.

 What can you do with this tool?
-* Track and download the latest patch for CSGO Mod
+* Track latest patch
+* View patch info
+* Download patches
+* Track available bugs
+* View bug info
-* Track and request for a bug fix patch
+* Submit a request for bug fix
-* View patches info
 * ... blah blah blah